iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 ### Plain files

-[TODO]
+{# todo: write this #}

 ## Iolanta: tutorial

 To solve the issues outlined above, we propose an open source visualization tool by the name of `iolanta`, build in Python programming language.
-In order to reduce development time and sooner arrive at a minimum viable prototype [TODO] this version of the tool is restricted to two usage scenarios:
+In order to reduce development time and sooner arrive at a minimum viable prototype {# todo: link #} this version of the tool is restricted to two usage scenarios:

 * Python-specific application user interface (API),
 * Command line interface (CLI).